-- 74. This section explains the approach that National Grid will undertake in order to develop proposals to revise the NTS baseline exit flat capacity at NTS Exit Points due to investments undertaken on the NTS as a result of the release of incremental obligated entry capacity. - 75.
-Before application of the exit capacity revision methodology, demand for incremental obligated entry capacity must be established.
-This will occur where Users obtain NTS Entry Capacity in excess of the prevailing level of obligated entry capacity through the QSEC auction in accordance with UNC processes and the IECR methodology statement. - 76.
-As exit capability is dependent upon entry gas flows, and not entry capacity bookings, exit capacity revision will be driven by confidence over gas flows rather than release of entry capacity and/or commissioning of related infrastructure.
-Dependent upon the nature of the connected operations at an ASEP, it is unlikely that sufficient confidence can be obtained until gas has flowed against the incremental capacity signalled for two years. - 77.
-Where the release of incremental obligated entry capacity is satisfied through substitution of entry capacity from one ASEP to another ASEP (see Entry Capacity Substitution methodology statement) National Grid will not apply this exit capacity revision methodology and NTS baseline exit flat capacities will not be revised, i.e. NTS exit capacity revision will only apply in respect of the release of funded incremental obligated entry capacity. - 78.
-In addition, where the release of incremental obligated entry capacity is satisfied through the release of funded incremental obligated entry capacity and National Grid pursues alternatives to investment in new infrastructure, National Grid will not apply this exit capacity revision methodology and NTS baseline exit flat capacities will not be revised, i.e. NTS exit capacity revision will only apply in respect of the release of funded incremental obligated entry capacity where investment in new infrastructure occurs. - 79.
-Following the process described below, National Grid will determine whether, considering its statutory and other obligations, a revision to any of the NTS baseline exit flat capacities can be justified to the Authority.
-National Grid will after completion of the process provide to the Authority its proposals to modify the NTS exit capacity baseline statement detailing its proposed exit capacity revisions.
+- 73. This section explains the approach that National Grid will undertake in order to develop proposals to revise the Licence Baseline Exit Capacity at NTS Exit Points due to investments undertaken on the NTS as a result of the release of Funded Incremental Obligated Entry Capacity. - 74.
+Before application of the Exit Capacity Revision methodology, demand for Incremental Obligated Entry Capacity must be established.
+This will occur where Users obtain Entry Capacity in excess of the prevailing level of Obligated Entry Capacity through the QSEC auction in accordance with UNC processes and the IECR methodology statement. - 75.
+As exit capability is dependent upon entry gas flows, and not entry capacity bookings, Exit Capacity Revision will be driven by confidence over gas flows rather than release of Entry Capacity and/or commissioning of related infrastructure.
+Dependent upon the nature of the connected operations at an ASEP, it is unlikely that sufficient confidence can be obtained until gas has flowed against the incremental capacity signalled for two years. - 76.
+Where the release of Incremental Obligated Entry Capacity is satisfied through substitution of entry capacity from one ASEP to another ASEP (see Entry Capacity Substitution methodology statement) National Grid will not apply this Exit Capacity Revision methodology and Licence Baseline Exit Capacity will not be revised, i.e. Exit Capacity Revision will only apply in respect of the release of Funded Incremental Obligated Entry Capacity. - 77.
+In addition, where the release of Incremental Obligated Entry Capacity is satisfied through the release of Funded Incremental Obligated Entry Capacity and National Grid pursues alternatives to investment in new infrastructure, National Grid will not apply this Exit Capacity Revision methodology and Licence Baseline Exit Capacity will not be revised, i.e. Exit Capacity Revision will only apply in respect of the release of Funded Incremental Obligated Entry Capacity where investment in new infrastructure occurs. - 78.
+Following the process described below, National Grid will determine whether, considering its statutory and other obligations, a revision to Licence Baseline Exit Capacity can be justified to the Authority.
+National Grid will after completion of the process provide to the Authority its proposals for Exit Capacity Revision in the Entry Capacity notice and the Exit Capacity notice.